entando/entando-pipelines/doc/macros.md

  Actions
  - publish:  Builds one or more artifacts, image and pushes it to the image regitry.
-             Params:
-              - $2: the list of builds directives Mandatory Vars:
+             Mandatory Vars:
               - ENTANDO_OPT_DOCKER_ORG
               - ENTANDO_OPT_DOCKER_USERNAME